open-mmlab/mmaction2/docs/faq.md

 - **How to show test results ?**

     During testing, we can use the command `--out xxx.json/pkl/yaml` to output result files for checking.
-The testing output has exactly the same order as the test dataset
+The testing output has exactly the same order as the test dataset.
     Besides, we provide an analysis tool for evaluating a model using the output result files in [`tools/analysis/eval_metric.py`](/tools/analysis/eval_metric.py)

 ## Deploying